 2.13 Average earnings of full-year, full-time workers by educational attainment and designated Group, 2015

 Increased levels of educational attainment does not necessarily mean that there is any closing of the wage gaps experienced by women, visible minorities and Aboriginal peoples.
 Aboriginal people with lower levels of educational attainment earn what is typical for the equivalent population as a whole, but also significantly less among holders of Master’s degrees, who experience a wage gap of 89 cents on the dollar compared to all Master’s degree holders, and for PhD holders, who experience a gap of 86 cents on the dollar.
 Visible minorities as a whole similarly experience a significant wage gap, earning only 80 cents on the dollar for visible minority Master’s degree holders, and 88 cents for PhD holders.
 Women are most disadvantaged by having lower levels of educational attainment, with women holding Certificates of Apprenticeship and Certificates of Qualification earning only 55 cents on the dollar.
 Women with Master’s degrees earned 82 cents on the dollar, and women with PhDs earned 88 cents.

-There are 148 recognized public and not-for-profit private university establishments (including affiliated, constituent and federated institutions and campuses) in Canada.
-39 of these schools and campuses are theological schools (about half of which are in the public and half in the not-for-profit sector).
-There are no recognized private universities.
-There are also 200 public and 32 not-for-profit colleges and other institutions that are authorized to grant diplomas, credentials, or degrees.
+There are 152 recognized public and not-for-profit private university establishments (including affiliated and federated institutions) in Canada.
+Thirty-nine of these schools are theological schools (about half of which are in the public and half in the not-for-profit sector).
+There are also 197 public and 32 not-for-profit colleges and other institutions that are authorized to grant diplomas, credentials, or degrees.